 Graphics are more attention-grabbing than text, and video is increasingly important in search results.
 Furthermore, video marketing is a great lead generation channel.
 Research shows that marketers who use video obtain 66% more qualified leads per year.
 Integrate pictures, videos, or infographics when appropriate.
 On the other hand, remember that the information you want to get across is the essential part of your posts.
 Even if you have stellar videos or graphics, you still need to put thought into your verbiage.

 8. Not Understanding What Your Target Audience Wants

 If you notice that your posts aren’t resonating or generating interest, you might need to look closer at who you’re targeting and how you can help them.
 Take a close look at the lifestyle, personality, needs, and challenges of the people who follow you.
 While focusing on creating value, also make sure you provide a variety of post types so that followers don’t get fatigued.

-Many people are on every single social channel, but chances are they use the different platforms for different purposes.
-Simply posting the same content across different channels is a pretty common social media mistake.
-Understand what each channel offers and how people use them, and post accordingly.
+Many people are on every single social channel, but chances are they use each of the different platforms for different purposes.
+Simply posting the same content across multiple channels is a pretty common social media mistake.
+Understand what each channel offers and how people use it, and post accordingly.
 For more information, refer to our guide on the type of content that works best on each major social media platform.

 If you need help developing a strategy for delivering the right message in the right way on social media, contact us today for help.
 We have vast experience helping lawyers and law firms achieve measurable success through social media.